 Different artistic movements are not the sole cause for such a variety between movie poster styles.
 In its early era, the film was not fully acknowledged as an art form.
 This was the cause of one phenomena that we can hardly imagine today – there were no movie stars.
 In the years of the birth of the cinema, actors were proud of their roles in theater, not by their roles on the screen.
 This is why actors of that period did not want to be signed as the participants in the movies.
 Due to this early posters did not include faces or names of the actors.
 Having a movie star face on the poster is a much later trend.

-Many art lovers today admire the talent of the old movie posters artists, but sometimes it gets very hard to find the names of these authors- even for those passionate researches.
+Many art lovers today admire the talent of the old movie posters artists, but when it comes to collecting movie posters it gets very hard to find the names of these authors.
 This is also due to the one of early polices in American film production.
 In the beginning of XX century, American film community didn’t care a great deal about movie poster artists.
 This way a large number of these artworks remained unaccredited for.
 Luckily, this was not the case with European film community.

 The art of the movie posters established itself through the years as the way for painters or comic drawers to leave yet another respectable artistic footprint.
 Movie posters were also a highly successful way for artists to celebrate and popularize their style.
 As these tendencies grew, a new style of visual art found its place on movie posters – the conceptual art.
 Mentioning conceptual art cannot go without mentioning Frank Frazetta – a concept artist who made a remarkable imprint in the history of movie posters, thanks to his unique and recognizable style.
 Besides Frazetta, many other artists earned worldwide fame as the movie poster illustrators.
 We can always easily recognize the styles of Reynold Brown, Frank McCarthy, Renato Casaro, John Alvin, Bill Gold, Robert McGinnis and Saul Bass on the movie posters.